 The unique novel aspect related to the 'I' is that Man is set free from guidance by the higher hierarchies: the capacity for thinking and free will, as the basis for love.
 This freedom in self-consciousness is also the key lever for the spiritualization of the lower bodily principles into Man's higher or spiritual self or 'I': it is by conscious work on ourselves that Man will evolve into a spiritual being, which is the purpose of evolution.
 See Man's transformation and spiritualization.

-To avoid misunderstandings with terminology, it is important to make the distinction between: two aspects:
+To avoid misunderstandings with terminology, it is important to make the distinction between two aspects (see also Man's bodily principles):

 - Man's threefold soul holds a grip- with varying degrees - on the lower bodily principles of physical, etheric and astral bodies, and this is the mechanism of reflection causing humanity's current waking consciousness.
 This is the 'I'-consciousness provided by the Spirits of Form (SoF) in the current Earth cycle, as sketched in 'development of the I'.
 It is currently still limited to mineral I- consciousness.
-With threefold soul we refer to sentient, intellectual, and consciousness soul - see Man's bodily principles.
+With threefold soul we refer to sentient, intellectual, and consciousness soul - see Human character - the I and threefold soul

 - Man's spiritual or 'Higher Self', or the core of Man's purely spiritual seed, see Man's higher triad.
 The life spirit and spirit man principles are to be found in the buddhi and nirvana worlds.
 See Schema FMC00.128 below.
 This links to the Christ principle in Man, 'not I but the Christ in me' - see also Threefold Sun.